Beating the Harmonic lower bound for online bin packing: Introduction

-Each item receives a color when it arrives, red or blue; an algorithm in the {\SuperH} framework defines parameters $\redfrac_j \in [0,1]$ for each type $j$, which denotes the fraction of items of this type that are colored red.\footnote{This parameter was called $\alpha_j$ by Seiden; we have made many changes to the notation, which we feel was somewhat ad hoc.} Blue items of type $j$ are packed using \nf{}: we use each bin until exactly $\bluefit_j := \lfloor 1/t_j \rfloor$ items are packed into it.
-For each bin, red items of a different type may be packed into the space of size $1-\bluefit_jt_{j}$ that remains unused.
-Red items are also packed using \nf{}, but using only some fixed amount of the available space in a bin.
-This space is not necessarily exactly some value $1-\bluefit_jt_{j}$; for any given type $j$, there may be several other types that the algorithm will potentially pack into a bin together with items of type $j$.
-For each type $i$ with $\redfrac_j>0$, the algorithm chooses in advance an upper bound for the space that red items may occupy from a fixed set $\D=\{\redspace_i\}_{i=1}^K$ of spaces, where $\redspace_1\le\dots\le\redspace_K$.
-This determines the number of red items that are packed together in one bin, which is denoted by $\redfit_i$.
-In the space not used by blue (resp.~red) items, the algorithm may pack red (resp.~blue) items.
+Each item receives a color when it arrives, red or blue; an algorithm in the {\SuperH} framework defines parameters $\redfrac_j \in [0,1]$ for each type $j$, which denotes the fraction of items of type $j$ that are colored red.\footnote{This parameter was called $\alpha_j$ by Seiden; we have made many changes to the (somewhat ad hoc) notation.} Blue items of type $j$ are packed using \nf{}.
+We use each bin until exactly $\bluefit_j := \lfloor 1/t_j \rfloor$ items are packed into it.
+For each bin, smaller red items may be packed into the space of size $1-\bluefit_jt_{j}$ that remains unused.
+Red items are also packed using \nf{}, using a fixed amount of the available space in a bin.
+This space is chosen in advance from a fixed set $\D=\{\redspace_i\}_{i=1}^K$ of spaces, where $\redspace_1\le\dots\le\redspace_K$.
+If red items of type $j$ are packed into a space of size $\redspace_i$, we pack $\redfit_j:=\lfloor \redspace_i/t_j\rfloor$ red items into each bin.
+In the space not used by red items, the algorithm may pack blue items.
+There may be several types that the algorithm can pack into a bin together with red items of type $j$.
 Each bin will contain items of at most two different types.

-\paragraph{The functions $\leaves$ and $\needs$} A {\SuperH} algorithm uses a function $\leaves:\{1,$ $\dots,N\}\to\{0,\dots,K\}$ to map each item type to an index of a space in $\D$, indicating how much space for red items it leaves unused in bins with blue items of this type.
-Here $\leaves(j)=0$ means that no space is left for red items.
-The algorithm also uses a function $\needs:\{1,\dots,N\}\to\{1,\dots,K\}$ to map how much space (given by an index of $\D$) red items of each type require.
+If a bin contains items of two types, it is called mixed.
+If it contains items of only one type, but items of another type may be packed into this bin later, it is called unmixed.
+A bin that will always contain items of one type is called pure blue.
+A {\SuperH} algorithm tries to minimize the number of unmixed bins, and to place red and blue items in mixed bins whenever possible.
+Seiden~\cite{Seiden02} showed that the {\SuperH} algorithm {\Hpp}, which uses 70 intervals for its classification and has about 40 manually set parameters, achieves a competitive ratio of at most 1.58889.